Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 The background map is provided by Mapbox, which is itself based on OpenStreetMap.
 You can improve the map on [openstreetmap.org](https://www.openstreetmap.org/).
 You can learn how to map on [the official welcome page](https://www.openstreetmap.org/welcome) and on [LearnOSM](https://learnosm.org/).

-## How to report a problem to the etymology of an element
+## How to report a problem in the etymology of an element

 If the etymology associated to the element is correct but there is a problem in the details (birth date, nationality, ...):
-1. From the etymology window for the element on Open Etymology Map click on the "Wikidata" button
+1. From the etymology window click on the "Wikidata" button for the etymology with the problem
 2. At the top of the opened page click on "Discussion"
 3. Append in the opened text box the description of the problem you found in the data
 4. Confirm your comment by clicking on the blue button below

-If the problem is related to the etymology itself (which etymology is associated to the element):
+If the problem is related to the etymology itself (a wrong etymology is associated to the element):
-1. From the etymology window for the element on Open Etymology Map click on the "OpenStreetMap" button
+1. From the etymology window click on the "OpenStreetMap" button
-2. On the left of the opened page check if `name:etymology:wikidata` or `subject:wikidata` is present.
-If it is, click on the button on the right to add a note to the map and describe the problem
+2. On the left of the opened page check if the `name:etymology:wikidata` or `subject:wikidata` tag is present.
+If it is, click on the dialog button on the right to add a note to the map and describe the problem
 3. If the tags above are absent, the `wikidata` tag will be present and its value will be clickable.
 Click on it.
 4. If the opened page represents the element from the map (not its etymology, not something else):
    1. At the top of the opened page click on "Discussion"